 Solar loans can make residential solar installation more financially accessible, especially in unpredictable economic times.
 Owning your system outright will reap you the greatest return on investment, but if the up-front cash outlay is burdensome, loans help provide affordable solar options.

-Why use a solar loan instead of leasing your array?
+Why use a solar loan instead of leasing your solar array?

 Solar loans allow you complete ownership of your solar installation.
-When you own your panels, you receive the federal and state tax incentives, as well as the full value of your system’s energy production.
-Not only that, but you keep dollars in the local economy.
+When you own your solar panels, you receive the federal and state solar tax incentives, as well as the full value of your solar electric system's energy production.
+Not only that, but you keep dollars in the local economy here in Massachusetts.

 Finally, the monthly payments for a solar loan are likely to be lower than the monthly payments for a solar lease of the same term.